hdais/edns-query-target-info/README.md

  `dig _acme-challenge.algorithm13.net TXT @res-eqt.hdais.net`

- (This is an open-resolver, which returns TC=1 on receiving UDP queries and accepts TCP queries only)
+ (This is a rate-limited open-resolver, which returns TC=1 on receiving UDP queries and accepts TCP queries only)